ARTbio/docker_toolfactory/README.txt

 Ugly but really inexpensive.

 Patches and suggestions welcome as bitbucket issues please?

-long route to June 2012 product derived from an integrated script model
-called rgBaseScriptWrapper.py
-Note to the unwary:
-  This tool allows arbitrary scripting on your Galaxy as the Galaxy user There is nothing stopping a malicious user doing whatever they choose Extremely dangerous!!
-  Totally insecure.
-So, trusted users only

 copyright ross lazarus (ross stop lazarus at gmail stop com) May 2012